Mini-Conf/Mini-Conf/templates/content/call-for-papers-reviewer.md

 If you feel that you cannot offer an informed opinion about the quality of the paper due to expertise mismatch, please write to your assigned Area Chair on OpenReview ASAP.
 Because of the diverse interests and finite availability of the research community, we cannot always reassign reviewers, but chairs will do our best to make sure each submission has the most competent reviewers available in the pool.

 ### <a name="reviewing"></a>Reviewing Period Instructions
-Between 2/8 and 3/3, you will be asked to complete thoughtful, constructive reviews for all assigned papers.
-Please make sure to complete your reviews by March 3rd, 11:59 EST (earlier preferred) For each paper, you’ll fill out a form on OpenReview, similar to the form below:
+Between 2/17 and 3/14, you will be asked to complete thoughtful, constructive reviews for all assigned papers.
+Please make sure to complete your reviews by March 14th, 11:59 EST (earlier preferred).
+For each paper, you’ll fill out a form on OpenReview, similar to the form below:

 #### Review format
 1. Summary of the paper